rahulkumarpahwa/roxiler-mernStack/Readme.md

 # Introduction :
 Hi!
 My name is Rahul Kumar.
 I am MERN Stack developer.
 This project is given to me by [Roxiler](https://www.roxiler.com/).
-This project has three sections :
+This project has three sections : a.
+Transaction Dashboard  b.
+Statistics   c.
+Bar Charts Statistics.
+Other than that I also has created the APIs for the different type of transactions.

 # Features :
 This project has following features based upon the sections :